tapyu/c-and-cpp-lessons/README.md

     ar rcs libmylib.a foo.o bar.o
     ```
     After running the above commands, you will have a static library file `libmylib.a` that contains the compiled functions from both `foo.cpp` and `bar.cpp`.
 You can then link this library with your main program during the compilation process.
 On the other hand, when creating a shared library, you typically compile each source file separately into object files and then link them together to create the shared library file.
-1. **Create a shared library** (uncomment the `mylib.h` for the shared header).
+1. **Create a shared library** (leave only the function declaration of the shared library in `mylib.h`).
 When creating a shared library, you typically compile the source files into object files (`*.o`) first, and then use the linker to combine these object files into a shared library.
     ```
     g++ -shared -fPIC mylib_shared.cpp -o libmylib_shared.so
     ```